AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 - Tweak streamlit dashboard design to be more user friendly
 - Medium write up with analyses

-Will be integrating this app with DagsHub as well to build it optimal MLOps functionality.
+Will be integrating this app with DagsHub as well to build in MLOps functionality.